fsharp/fsharp.org/use/windows/index.md

 ![logo](/images/thumbs/VSCode.png)&nbsp;[Visual Studio Code](https://code.visualstudio.com) is a free, [open source](https://github.com/microsoft/vscode), cross platform source code editor supporting [a lot of languages](https://code.visualstudio.com/docs/languages/overview).
-F# is supported by the [Ionide](http://ionide.io/) project and is a nice integration.
+F# is supported by the [Ionide](http://ionide.io/) project.

 1. Install [Visual Studio Code](https://code.visualstudio.com/download) for Windows
 2. Press `Ctrl+Shift+P` and enter the following to install the Ionide package for VS Code.

         ext install Ionide-fsharp

-You will also need to install either Visual Studio or the F# compiler and build tools in option 4.
+You will also need to install either Visual Studio or the [Visual Studio 2019 Build Tools](https://www.visualstudio.com/downloads/#build-tools-for-visual-studio-2019).
+(See http://ionide.io/ for more information.)

 <br />